Yellow Submarine (film): Development

 The Beatles were not enthusiastic about participating in a new motion picture, having been dissatisfied with their second feature film, Help!
 (1965), directed by Richard Lester.
 However, they saw an animated film as a favourable way to complete their commitment to United Artists for a third film.
-Many fans have assumed that the cartoon did not meet the contract's requirements, but the documentary film Let It Be (1970) was not connected to the original three-picture deal.
+Many fans have assumed that the cartoon did not meet the contract's requirements, since a later live action movie was produced, but the documentary film Let It Be (1970) was not connected to the original three-picture deal.

 The Beatles make a live-action cameo appearance in the final scene, which was filmed on 25 January 1968, shortly before the band's trip to India.
 This was done primarily to fulfil their contractual obligation to United Artists to actually appear in the film.
 The cameo was originally intended to feature a post-production psychedelic background and effects, but because of time and budget constraints, a blank, black background remained in the final film.
 While Ringo Starr and Paul McCartney still looked the same as their animated counterparts, John Lennon's and George Harrison's physical appearances had changed by the time the cameo was shot.
 Both were clean-shaven, and Lennon had begun to grow his hair longer with accompanying mutton-chop sideburns.

 The original story was written by Lee Minoff, based on the song by Lennon and McCartney, and the screenplay was penned by four collaborators including Erich Segal.
 Harrison's character's recurring line "It's all in the mind" is taken from The Goon Show and was also said by John in The Beatles animated series in the episode "Strawberry Fields".